uvarc/id-generator/README.md

 ## Build + Deploy

-Pushes to the `main` branch of this container build and deploy directly to DCOS.
+Pushes to the `main` branch of this container build and deploy directly to K8S.

     https://ids.pods.uvarc.io/